xclay404/HexAcamu-OSINT-Tool/README.md

 pyfiglet

-Installation

-Install dependencies via pip:

-pip install instaloader requests beautifulsoup4 yt-dlp pyfiglet tweepy

 ⚠️ Note

-This tool may require manual authentication (e.g. cookies for Instagram or a Bearer Token for X).
-Please use it responsibly and comply with the terms of service of each platform.
+🧪 This tool may require manual authentication (e.g. cookies for Instagram, or a Bearer Token for X).
+Please use it responsibly and comply with each platform's Terms of Service.

+📜 License

+This project is licensed under the MIT License.

-Made for educational and research purposes only.
+🧠 Made for educational and research purposes only.
 Use at your own risk.